GClarte/PhylogenyFromMatrices/README.md

 This folder contains all the functions needed to run the analysis.
 The code might be difficult to read.

-# "datasets"

-Contains the datasets used for the experiments presented in the papers.

 # Reproducing the results of the papers

 The R files at the root corresponds to the different experiments carried in the papers: